8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 Cozumel Transportation Tips

 I’m usually a big advocate for using public transportation, but a rental vehicle really is the best way to get around Cozumel.
-Most of the beaches are on the opposite side of the island from the village, and it’s nice to have the freedom to explore scenic spots along the way.
+The village is far from the island’s beaches, so it’s nice to have the freedom to explore scenic spots along the way.
 This way, you won’t miss out on any of the top things to do in Cozumel.

 When it comes to renting vehicles on Cozumel, there are all kinds of crazy options:

-During my very first visit to Cozumel, I sprung for a Jeep because I thought it added a Jurrasic Park vibe to the experience (minus the rampant blood-thirsty dinosaurs, of course).
+During my very first visit to Cozumel, I sprung for a Jeep because I thought it added a Jurassic Park vibe to the experience (minus the rampant bloodthirsty dinosaurs, of course).

 I thought the Jeep was pretty fun until I cruised past a row of 25 identical Jeeps and realized that every single other person visiting Cozumel had also rented the exact same vehicle, and I wasn’t unique at all.

 I’ll let you decide whether or not it’s important to make a statement with your rental vehicle.
-Whatever you decide, use Discover Cars to compare rates and secure the best price.
+Whatever you decide, use Booking.com to compare rental car rates and secure the best price.

 In the meantime, I’ll share a few car rental tips for Cozumel.
 For even more info, check out The Roaming Nanny’s detailed post on jeep rental on Cozumel.

 - If you opt to rent one of the “alternative” vehicle options (Jeep/vocho/dune buggy), be prepared for it to have some quirks.
-Many of these vehicles are older, and that may show in the way it drives.
+Many of these vehicles are older, and that may show in the way they drive.

-- If you visit during the high season (November – March), reserve a car in advance.
-It can be very busy on the island, and it would be a shame if you couldn’t find a vehicle to rent.
+- IIf you visit during the high season (November–March), make sure to reserve a car in advance.
+The island can be busy, so it would be a shame if you couldn’t rent a car.

 - Driving in Mexico can be pretty wild.
 Lanes and stop signs are seen more as a suggestion than a rule.
 Just be careful and try to go with the flow of traffic.